DoubleZero (2Z)

 Detailed Revenue Projections by Chain & Year

-Annual DZ revenue at 5% fee rate, current token prices
+Annual DZ revenue at 5% fee rate (historical, pre-Edge), current token prices

 Chain2026 (10%)2027 (25%)2028 (40%)